Władysław I Łokietek: Marriage

-When Przemysł II was still alive Władysław I Łokietek married Jadwiga, daughter of Bolesław the Pious.
+When Przemysł II was still alive, Władysław I Łokietek married Jadwiga, daughter of Bolesław the Pious.
 There are three main theories among historians as to when the wedding took place.
 The most historic assumes that the marriage took place during the life of Jadwiga's father, and so no later than 1279.
 The second theory, which now has the most supporters, is that the wedding took place between 1290 and 1293, possibly at the conclusion of the meeting in Kalisz in January 1293, and that in 1279 there was perhaps only an engagement (matrimonium de futuro).
 The third theory posits a specific date of the marriage as 23 April 1289.

 Initial efforts in Greater Poland (1296–1298)

 For wealthy Greater Poland, it became evident that the throne of Przemysł II deserved his closest ally, Prince Władysław of Kuyavia.
-The fact that Władysław the Short was known to dislike the Germans was not irrelevant, as they were generally regarded as the perpetrators of the murder of Przemsył II.
-However, there was a testament of Przemysł II, written about 1290, recognizing Henry III of Głogów as his heir.
+The fact that Władysław I Łokietek was known to dislike the Germans was not irrelevant, as they were generally regarded as the perpetrators of the murder of Przemsył II.
+However, there was a testament of Przemysł II, written about 1290, recognising Henry III of Głogów as his heir.
 Neither party wanted bloody battles, and so an arrangement was made on 10 March 1296 in Krzywiń in which Władysław agreed to give Henry III the part of Greater Poland west and south of the rivers Obra and Warta up to the mouth of the Noteć.
 Władysław also established his successor in the event he died without a male heir: Henry IV the Faithful, Henry III's eldest son.
 Also, regardless of the future birth of any sons of his own, Władysław agreed to give the duchy of Poznań to Henry IV Faithful when he reached adulthood.

-The division of Greater Poland that was agreed upon in Krzywiń did not address all of the contentious issues, especially in light of the fact that male heirs of Władysław the Short soon came into the world.
+The division of Greater Poland that was agreed upon in Krzywiń did not address all of the contentious issues, especially in light of the fact that male heirs of Władysław I Łokietek soon came into the world.
 The governments of Władysław I Łokietek in his part of Greater Poland were not successful because banditry was spreading there and internal opposition grew stronger, headed by Andrzej Zaremba, the bishop of Poznań.
 It was suspected, though denied by some historians, that Bishop Zaremba placed a curse of the church on Władysław.
 In addition, Archbishop Jakub Świnka, seeing that the Duke of Kuyavia was having problems with proper governance, began distancing himself from his earlier protege.
 In 1298, a meeting between the opposition from Greater Poland and Henry III of Głogów occurred in Kościan to conclude an agreement under which, in return for renewed offices for the opposition in a future reunited duchy, they would support Henry's candidacy for the throne of Greater Poland.